Thought leadership isn’t just superficial influence—it builds your business’ reputation. Ready? This is how to be a thought leader.

 Thought leaders identify and articulate trends before they start to take hold.
 They have the foresight to see where their industry is going, rather than getting stuck on the status quo.
 They blaze the trail to whatever comes next.

-Consider Shannon Lee Simmons, a Certified Financial Planner who doesn’t believe in the traditional financial planning model.
+Consider Lee Simmons, a certified financial planner who doesn’t believe in the traditional financial planning model.
 She wrote a web page that digs into her New School of Finance philosophy.

-“The old school (or customary) financial planning model is to perform a comprehensive (and expensive) retirement financial plan and provide a 10- to 30-page printed document with beautiful graphs,” Shannon writes.
+“The old school (or customary) financial planning model is to perform a comprehensive (and expensive) retirement financial plan and provide a 10- to 30-page printed document with beautiful graphs,” Lee Simmons writes.
 “This document usually ends up…sitting in a filing cabinet collecting dust.
 Plans don’t get implemented like this!”

 How to be a Thought Leader…Who Positively Impacts Their Business